Edward Victor Appleton: Ionosphere

 As we know λ and λ', we can calculate D. Using the approximation that ABC is an isosceles triangle, we can use our value of D to calculate the height of the reflecting layer.
-This method is a slightly simplified version of the method used by Appleton and his colleagues to work out a first value for the height of the ionosphere in 1924.
+This method is a slightly simplified version of the method used by Appleton and his student, Miles Barnett, to work out a first value for the height of the ionosphere in 1924.
 In their experiment, they used the BBC broadcasting station in Bournemouth to vary the wavelengths of its emissions after the evening programmes had finished.
 They installed a receiving station in Oxford to monitor the interference effects.
-The receiving station had to be in Oxford as there was no suitable emitter at the right distance of about 62 miles (100 km) from Cambridge in those days.
+The receiving station had to be in Oxford as there was no suitable emitter at the right distance of about 62 miles from Cambridge in those days.

-This frequency modulation method revealed that the point from which waves were being reflected was approximately 56 miles (90 km).
-However, it did not establish that the waves were reflected from above, indeed they may have been coming from hills somewhere between Oxford and Bournemouth.
-The second method, which involved finding the angle of incidence of the reflected waves at the receiver, showed for sure that they were coming from above.
-Triangulations from this angle gave results for the height of reflection compatible with the frequency modulation method.
-We will not go into this method in detail because it involves fairly complex calculations using Maxwell's electromagnetic theory.